-Total resin consumption increased by about 5% to 1.73 million tons in 2008.
-Approximately 40% of the resins consumed are imported.
-Supply of resins are expected to gradually ease and turn into a major surplus situation when the major petrochemical plant expansions taking place from 2008-2011 especially in the Middle East and Asia comes on stream.
-It is expected that an additional 20 million tons of new capacity will flood the market from the Middle East (Saudi Arabia, Iran, Qatar, UAE, Kuwait, Egypt and Libya) alone in the next three years.
-These resins would mostly be produced from natural gas and is expected to be priced very competitively due to the low price of gas in the Middle East.
-Average cost of polyethylene resins had almost tripled over the period of four years between 2005 (USD 700/ton) and 2008 (USD 1,800/ton), driven by the escalating crude oil and gas prices and global shortages, before the sharp drop beginning September 2008.
+Total resin consumption dropped by about 4% to 1.7 million tons representing a per capita consumption of 59kg in 2009.
+Supply of resins is expected to turn into a major surplus situation when the major petrochemical plant expansion in the Middle East, China and other Asian countries come on stream from 2010-2012.
+The resins especially from the Middle East would mostly be produced from natural gas and is expected to be priced very competitively due to the low price of gas in the Middle East.
+Average cost of polyethylene resins had doubled between 2005 (USD 700/ton) and 2010 (USD 1300/ton), driven by the escalating crude oil and gas prices and global shortages.
+The price had peaked at USD 1,800/ton levels in mid 2008 and settled at around USD 1,200/ton in June 2010.